sabin10/vcs-web-app/README.md

 + Create and update projects
 + Add more contributors to the same project, so more users can work at the same project
 + View user's projects list
 + Branching and merging.
-Create a new branch for making independent changes from master and then merge those changes to master
+Create a new branch for making independent changes from master and then merge changes to master
 + Commiting.
 Save changes to the project and have choice to come back to a previous version from another commit

 ## How to build / run from Intellij